Mireiaandueza/Spatial_Analysis/README.md

-# Spatial Trancriptomic Analysis of Visium 10X Genomics data
+# Spatial Transcriptomic Analysis of Visium 10X Genomics data

 This is the GitHub repository associated with my master's thesis _"Spatial characterization of the dynamic changes driven by an exon6 deletion variant in murine CTRB1"_ for the master in Bioinformatics and Computational Biology at the Autonomus University of Madrid.